-This page is aimed at providing all those little bits you are constantly googling to find out.
+This section is aimed at providing all those little bits you are constantly googling to find out.
 You can now just bookmark this instead!

-I also want to say that you can find a huge amount of information from the Yarn Craft Council site and I have linked to them a lot below to ensure you always have the most up to date information.
+I want to start by saying that you can find a huge amount of information from the Yarn Craft Council site and I have linked to them a lot rather than reproducing their data!

 Click here for the full Yarn Craft Council Abbreviations which are applicable to US Terms only.

 Below is a comparison of the basic US and UK Crochet Stitches.

 |Stitch – US Terms (abbreviation)||Stitch – UK Terms (abbreviation)|